Nethmi Roshel

 Nethmi Nisheka Roshel Rogers (born 6 November 1998) (නෙත්මි නිෂේකා රොශෙල් රොජර්ස්) popularly known as Nethmi Roshel, is a Sri Lankan actress and model.
-Her first television appearance was on the teledrama Sakkaran followed by her role as Aksha on Deweni Inima, which thrusted her into public attention.
+Her first television appearance was on the teledrama Sakkaran followed by her role as Aksha on Deweni Inima, which thrust her into public attention.
 Her first film appearance was as Parami in Adaraneeya Prarthana, which released both internationally and domestically in 2022, opening to positive reviews from critics.

 Early life

 Nethmi Nisheka Roshel Rogers was born on 6 November 1998 in Colombo, Sri Lanka.
 The eldest with two younger siblings, she attended Bomiriya Central College, and following her graduation, the University of Sri Jayewardenepura.
 In 2019, she won first place in Jathika Rupavahini Awurudu Kumariya, and was entitled "Miss Photogenic 2019".

 Currently, while pursuing her higher education, she works as an actress, model, and a brand ambassador.

 Career

 In addition to her television and film ventures, Rogers has worked as a model for several promotional photoshoots, and is a brand ambassador for brands such as Tecno Camon, and Nescafé.